amclin/react-project-boilerplate/templates/default/README.md

 docker run -p 0.0.0.0:3000:80 react-example/%%APPNAME%%:latest
 ```
 If you'd like to run on a different port, replace `3000` with the desired port.

+## Contributing
+Add new components and features using `npm run generate`.
+See [Contributing New Components](CONTRIBUTING.md#new-components) for more details.